Dollypee/uri-hashtag-insight/README.md

    **Solution**: Implemented dynamic width calculations and breakpoint-based adjustments using CSS media queries and ResizeObserver

-2. **Challenge**: Preventing unnecessary re-renders in the chart component **Solution**: Used React.memo and carefully structured component hierarchy to minimize render cycles
+2. **Challenge**: Preventing unnecessary re-renders in the chart component **Solution**: Used React memo and carefully structured component hierarchy to minimize render cycles

 3. **Challenge**: Handling loading and error states gracefully **Solution**: Created dedicated UI components for loading and error states with appropriate feedback and retry mechanisms